dce4/dce4.me/_posts/how-did-i-create-this-website/2020-06-03-how-did-i-create-this-website.md

 sudo ufw allow 5000/tcp
 ```

 Only one step left before having our automated website, and this is creating a webhook and running the webhook handler in background.
-After we go to our repo settings, we'll se the Webhooks tab, and we can easily set a webhook there:
+After we go to our repo settings, we'll see the Webhooks tab, and we can easily set a webhook there:
 <figure>
 <img src="/how-did-i-create-this-website/webhook.png" alt="">
 <figcaption>Creating Webhook</figcaption>